The unique blend of French and British influence can be seen all around in the island’s eclectic capital of St Helier.

 St Helier Sport and Events

 The island of Jersey is one bursting with activity and St Helier is the central hub for sport, exercise and adventure.
-The island is a founding member of the Island Games Association and has participated in every sporting event since beginning in 1985.
+The island is a founding member of the International Island Games Association and has participated in every sporting event since beginning in 1985.
 Sport is often a part of life for many Jersey locals and the island offers a whole host of activities.
 In St Helier, you can find every sport and adventure activity you can think of including motorsports, sailing, horse riding and skateboarding.

 The town also hosts an extensive calendar of diverse events including cultural activities, art fairs, performance events and numerous festivals in the Summer months.
 In addition to sporting events, language events are also popular with many events held in French due to the island’s proximity to France.